18 Oct Nililiya, Part I: Koreanness

 I used a snippet of the song for my Kickstarter campaign for the album and below is a letter my mom received in response from someone she knows through work.
 It reads:

 This might be the same man who mentioned he had to support my campaign because he was afraid my mom wouldn’t do business with him otherwise.
 While said at least partially in jest, it would have fallen outside the norms of Korean fraternal and professional relationships if he didn’t contribute.
-Because of the importance on the collective well-being, when my mom, whom I’d call a pillar of her community in Koreatown, put out the call for support on my album, her friends and colleagues recognized it as a life milestone and contributed accordingly.
+Because of the importance placed on the collective well-being, when my mom, whom I’d call a pillar of her community in Koreatown, put out the call for support on my album, her friends and colleagues recognized it as a life milestone and contributed accordingly.
 That was obviously great for my fundraising campaign.
 But while the upside is that Koreans will have your back, sometimes the expectations can be overbearing, especially as you navigate society as a multicultural person and prioritize individual needs (called “self-care” in American speak).

 Oops, this turned into a post about Koreanness